swarbler/pname/README.md

 - reads a list.txt file
 - displays suspenseful selection animation with fun ASCII art
 - select a different list file (e.g. "year10")
+- ability to select pairs

 ### to be added

-- ability to select pairs and groups
+- ability to select larger groups

 ## Included Animations